 One of the more interesting commercial web sites to appear recently from the standpoint of computational economics is Swoopo.
 Swoopo runs an auction website, using a nontraditional "pay-per-bid" auction format.
 Although we provide a more formal description later, the basic framework is easy to describe.
 As with standard eBay auctions, pay-per-bid auctions for items begin at a reserve price (generally 0), and have an associated countdown clock.
 When a player places a bid, the current auction price is incremented by a fixed amount, and some additional time is added to the clock.
 When the clock expires, the last bidder must purchase the item at the final auction price.
 The pay-per-bid enhancement is that each time a player increments the price and becomes the current leader of the auction, they must pay a bid fee.
-At Swoopo.com, the price increment typically ranges from one cent to 24 cents, and placing a bid typically costs sixty cents.
+At Swoopo.com, the price increment typically ranges from 1 cent to 24 cents, and placing a bid typically costs 60 cents.
 An important variation is a fixed-price auction, where the winner obtains the right to buy the item at a fixed price p.
 When p = 0, such an auction is referred to as a 100% off auction; in this case Swoopo derives all of its revenue from the bids.

-While there are other web sites using similar auctions, Swoopo has become the leader in this area, and recently has inspired multiple papers that attempt to analyze the characteristics of the Swoopo auction [2,4,8].
+While there are other web sites using similar auctions, Swoopo has become the leader in this area, and recently has inspired multiple papers that attempt to analyze the characteristics of the Swoopo auction [2, 4, 8].
 These models share the same basic framework, based on assuming players decide whether or not to bid in a risk-neutral fashion, which we explain in detail in Section 2.
 Some of these papers then go further, and attempt to justify their model by analyzing data from monitoring Swoopo auctions.

 One of the most interesting things about the nearly identical analyses undertaken thus far is that the simple versions of the model predict negligible profits for Swoopo, in that the expected revenue essentially matches the value of the item sold.
-This fails to match the results from datasets studied in these papers, other anecdotal evidence [13,14], as well as hard evidence we compiled in a dataset comprising over one hundred thousand auction outcomes that we collected, which show Swoopo making dramatic profits (see Figure 1).1 Some suggestions in previous work have been made to account for this, including the relaxation of the assumption that players are risk-neutral [8], or the addition of a regret cost to model the impact of sunk costs [2].
+This fails to match the results from datasets studied in these papers, other anecdotal evidence [13,14], as well as hard evidence we compiled in a dataset comprising over one hundred thousand auction outcomes that we collected, which show Swoopo making dramatic profits (see Figure 2).
+Some suggestions in previous work have been made to account for this, including the relaxation of the assumption that players are risk-neutral [8], or the addition of a regret cost to model the impact of sunk costs [2].

-In this paper, we take the previous analysis as a starting point, but we focus on whether there are intrinsic aspects of the "pay-per-bid" auction framework that can derive profit from even rational, risk-neutral players who correctly model sunk costs.
+In this paper, we take the previous analysis as a starting point, but we focus on whether there are intrinsic aspects of the pay-per-bid auction framework that can derive profit from even rational, risk-neutral players who correctly model sunk costs.
 Specifically, previous work has modeled the game as inherently symmetric, with all players adopting identical randomized strategies.
 However, there are natural asymmetries that can arise in the Swoopo auction, particularly asymmetries in information.
-As we describe later in Section 2, a rational player's strategy revolves around his assessment of the probability of winning the auction outright by bidding, given the current bid, the number of bidders, the bid fee, and the value of the item.
-Let us focus on one of these parameters, the number of players n.
-A player's calculation of the probability of winning the auction depends centrally on knowledge of n, and previous models assume that n is known to all players in advance.
-In practice, however, online auctions are not closed and are often long-lived, and thus there is no
+In practice, however, online auctions are not closed and are often long-lived, and thus there is no way to know exactly how many players are actively participating or monitoring the auction at any time.
+In Section 3, we show that asymmetries in estimating the number of other players yield different player behaviors.
+Indeed, even small differences in beliefs in the number of active players can lead to dramatic changes in overall auction revenue, and these changes can grow sharply as the estimates vary from the true number of players.